sveltejs/rfcs/text/0000-style-inheritance.md

 The new syntax is reasonably intuitive, and it helps that targeting a component in CSS is currently a no-op.
 It also helps that `inherit` is an existing CSS keyword with similar semantics.

 This would require a new tutorial chapter and updated documentation.
+Overuse of `inherit` should be discouraged, just as overuse of style properties and `:global` is discouraged.
+We should recommend that it be used sparingly: either on a container element, or on specific elements intended to be targeted for theming purposes.

 Potentially, linters could warn if a CSS selector satisfies rule 2 but not rule 1.
 (The reverse is likely too noisy.)